magento/knowledge-base/.github/CONTRIBUTING.md

 ### Metadata

 The Markdown (.md) file's metadata is a set of YAML key-value pairs.
 The metadata section is located at the top of each file.
+Non-ASCII characters are not allowed in metadata.

 ```yaml
 ---